Judging Options

 • PSPD Scoresheet: A summarized sheet with score assignment, used in competitions promoted by Poland’s Homebrewers Association.

-The scoresheets currently available for mead are the BAP Express Scoresheet (explained above) and the AHA/BJCP® Mead Scoresheet - Structured Version, which is presented below:
+The scoresheets currently available for mead are the BAP Express Scoresheet (explained above), the Mead Judging Program (MJP) Scoresheet and the AHA/BJCP® Mead Scoresheet - Structured Version, which are presented below:

 The options for cider are the BAP Express Scoresheet (explained before) and the AHA/BJCP® Cider Scoresheet - Structured Version (shown below):